 SK: I've wanted to be like Boba Fett since I was about three or four.
 Celebration II was when the bug really hit after seeing all of the people in costume and seeing that it could happen.
 I'd say that I've been involved with Fett costuming since around 2006.
 That's when I really got serious about pursuing the dream and started work on my Special Edition Boba Fett.

 SC: My first Fett costume was a RoTJ SE (Return of the Jedi Special Edition) Boba.
 I was not too thrilled.
 Eight versions later I was satisfied.
+[Editor's Note: As of 2016, Scott went with a regular 1983 "Return of the Jedi" Fett costume.]
 I now have a Kamino Jango and a Holiday Special Boba as well.

 BFFC: Looking back, were you happy with how your first costumes turned out?